BranoSundancer/FrankenSaT/README.md

 ## TL;DR: How it works?

-One or a pair "standard" Linux TV SAT receivers (with **openATV**) are used without any HW/SW modification and joined to a network.
+One or a pair "standard" DiSEqC motors controlled by Linux TV SAT receivers (with **openATV Enigma2**) are used without any HW/SW modification and joined to a network.
 A single Bash script is uploaded and installed as a service to one of them.
-In the **openATV Linux UI**, the motor can be positioned at a specific angle.
-Additionally, **openATV provides a virtual remote control (HTTP API)**.
+In the **openATV Enigma2 UI**, the motor can be positioned at a specific angle.
+Additionally, **openATV Enigma2 provides a virtual remote control (HTTP API)**.
 The SW part **navigates through the menu** during initialization and **sets the motor's angle** accordingly, as requested by **commands received from rotctl client** (external satellite tracking software).
 If an elevation device is available in addition to azimuth control, the script operates both receivers simultaneously.
-This approach was chosen due to the lack of documentation on the driver and the time required for reverse engineering. **Unorthodox, but it works.**
+This approach was chosen due to the lack of documentation on the driver and the time required for reverse engineering. **Rather unorthodox approach, but it works.**

 ## Advantages